Geriatric Medicine Fellowship

 Our one-year curriculum focuses on gaining comprehensive clinical skills in a number of settings.
 We provide outpatient experiences in neurology and physical medicine and rehabilitation, as well as training in wound care, urology and urogynecology, and skilled nursing facility medical directorship.
 Graduates of our Geriatric Medicine Fellowship have pursued a variety of careers including as medical directors, private practitioners in a range of settings, geriatric hospitalists, and geriatric academics, as well as pursued additional subspecialty training.

 Learn more about the Geriatric Medicine Fellowship from our alumni.

 Your clinical training takes place at NYU Langone Hospital—Long Island and other skilled nursing home and outpatient settings.
 Our fellowship offers both primary care–based and subspecialty-based geriatric medicine, preparing you for your choice of diverse career paths.
 Fellows are active participants, functioning as a junior attending or primary physician on most rotations.
 You rotate through a wide array of geriatric care services:

 - inpatient service, providing care to hospitalized older adult patients as primary hospital care providers and through geriatric medicine consults

-- outpatient practice, including home visits, in addition to the weekly continuity clinic
+- outpatient practice, including home visits and assisted living facility visits, in addition to the weekly continuity clinic

 - skilled nursing facility for subacute rehabilitation and long-term care